I was unsure about whether I would like Miami.

 If you’re keen to buy a cigar, go to the Little Havana Cigar Factory.
 This store had a massive amount of choice – we ended up going with a $10 cigar from the Dominican Republic, which as per our new tradition, we smoked directly after the countdown to New Year.

 As for dinner suggestions, I can’t really help much because Cuban food is not at all vegetarian friendly.
 We wandered up and down the main street twice, checked our options on Yelp, and ended up settling on Old’s Havana – a Cuban restaurant that sold Yuca Fries (it was the only thing we could eat!).

 Add on: Everglades

-If you have an extra day in Miami, then head out of the city to visit the Everglades – a national park of mostly shallow river and swampland with alligators and birdlife.
+If you have an extra day in Miami, head out of the city to visit the Everglades – a national park of mostly shallow river and swampland with alligators and birdlife.
 Check out my Everglades guide for more info on visiting the national park.